Unfun

 Unfun is the debut studio album by American punk rock band Jawbreaker, released in May 1990 through Shredder Records.
-After going through several names and a line-up change, Jawbreaker sent a copy of "Shield Your Eyes" to punk publication Maximum Rocknroll, which would later catch the attention of Shredder Records founder Mel Cheplowitz.
+The band members met one another at university and began rehearsing together in late 1986.
+After going through several names and a lineup change, Jawbreaker sent a copy of "Shield Your Eyes" to punk publication Maximum Rocknroll, which later caught the attention of Shredder Records founder Mel Cheplowitz.
 Following the release of the Whack & Blite EP and the "Busy" single, members of the band returned to education.
-While this was occurring, they wrote material that would appear on their debut album, which was then recorded with producer Richard Andrews.
+While this was occurring, they wrote material that later appeared on their debut album, which was then recorded with producer Richard Andrews in January and February 1990 at Radio Tokyo in Venice, California.

-Unfun received generally positive reviews from music critics, were complimented the album's sound.
-It is a punk rock, pop-punk, and hardcore punk album, with most of the songs being written in frontman Blake Schwarzenbach's New York apartment.
-Between June and September 1990, Jawbreaker embarked on a ten-week tour of the United States with Econochrist to promote the album.
-After its conclusion, the band broke up and the members returned to education.
-Shredder Records would later reissue it on CD in 1992 and 2002; drummer Adam Pfahler re-released it through his label Blackball Records in 2010.
+Unfun received generally positive reviews from music critics, who complimented the album's sound and praised Schwarzenbach's lyricism.
+It is a punk rock, pop-punk, and hardcore punk album that evoked the sound of the Descendents and Hüsker Dü, with most of the songs being written in frontman Blake Schwarzenbach's New York apartment.
+Between June and September 1990, Jawbreaker embarked on a ten-week tour of the United States with Econochrist and Filth to promote the album.
+Two weeks into it, tensions rose between the members of Jawbreaker, with bassist Chris Bauermeister and Schwarzenbach's conflicting personalities leading to hostility.
+After the tour's conclusion, the band broke up and the members returned to education.
+Shredder Records later reissued it on CD in 1992 and 2002; drummer Adam Pfahler re-released it through his label Blackball Records in 2010.